seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/step2b-seurat.md

 ```

 ## Step 2b.5 Preparing a Count Matrix
 Transform the metadata file into a count matrix to serve as the model matrix for the subsequent steps.
-This step automatically detects the number of clusters from the model matrix and assignes it as a `nfactor` variable in the input configuration file.
+This step automatically detects the number of clusters from the model matrix and assigns it as a `nfactor` variable in the input configuration file.

 Input & Output
 ```bash